inspec/inspec-alicloud/docs-chef-io/content/alicloud_ecs_instances.md

 : The bidding policies for the preemptible instances: 'NoSpot'/'SpotWithPriceLimit'/'SpotAsPriceGo'.

 `sale_cycles`
-: The billing cycles of the instances, e.g. 'month'.
+: The billing cycles of the instances, for example 'month'.

 `creation_times`
-: The time when the instance was created, e.g. '2020-12-10T04:04Z'.
+: The time when the instance was created, for example '2020-12-10T04:04Z'.

 `start_times`
 : The times when the instances were started.